Premise & Conclusion

-The definition of premise is "a sentence which supports another sentence."
+The definition of premise is "a sentence that supports another sentence."
 It's not hard to remember, but, in order for you to internalize the definition, in order for these words to mean something to you, that might take some time.
 For some of you, I’m sure this is all very old news, but for others, it might take some time.
 It’s not hard.
-A sentence which supports another sentence.
+A sentence that supports another sentence.
 But, what’s this mysterious “other sentence?”

 4. Definition of conclusion

 It's the conclusion.
 The definition of conclusion is “a sentence that is supported by another sentence."
 Similarly here, what’s the “other sentence?”
 It’s the premise!

 Is it all coming together now?
 A premise is a premise only in so far as it supports another sentence.
 A conclusion is a conclusion only in so far as it is supported by another sentence.
 So really, they define each other.
 The definitions are dependent on each other.
 That shouldn't be surprising because after all, these two ideas – premise and conclusion – they exist in a relationship where one supports the other and the other is supported by the first.

 As you get more and more advanced with evaluating arguments, you'll come to see that all the weakening questions, all the strengthening questions and all the Logical Reasoning questions on the LSAT really just gets to the root of the idea of "support."
 Do you really know what it means for one idea to support another idea?

 Learn about our LSAT Prep courses.